Base Rate Cashback

+If you are going to make an expensive purchase, it’s important to use the right credit card for you to maximise your rewards and benefits.
 This guide will take a look at all the benefits of charging your large expense on plastic and help you compare available options that are optimised for such transactions.
-Below is a list of cards you could consider.
+Below is a list of top cards to consider.

 The only major drawback to charging your expenses on plastic is the tendency to lose sight of your purchases and racking up more debt than you’re able to settle.
 But if you have the capacity to pay for the amount that you spent on your card, then there’s little reason not to do so.